Use this SleepFoundation.org link for the most current discount on Brooklyn Bedding mattresses

 The all-foam construction of the Bear RV Mattress results in top-notch motion isolation.
 For couples, families, or those with pets, this means fewer sleep disturbances throughout the night.
 The mattress also offers standout pressure relief.
 Paired with the Celliant cover, the Bear mattress improves rest and recovery for avid hikers.

-The medium firm (6) rating of the Bear mattress may be too firm for side sleepers who weigh less than 130 pounds, but it offers comfort and support for most other sleeping positions and body types.
+The firm (7) rating of the Bear mattress may be too firm for side sleepers who weigh less than 130 pounds, but it offers comfort and support for most other sleeping positions and body types.

 The Bear RV Mattress is available in RV sizes bunk, queen, and king.
 The company offers a 100-night sleep trial.
 The Bear RV Mattress includes a 10-year warranty, which covers defects in materials and manufacturing.